 535 West 22nd Street, 3rd Floor New York, NY 10011 P•P•O•W

 Pace/MacGill Gallery was founded in 1983 by Peter MacGill along with partners Arne Glimcher of Pace and Richard Solomon of Pace Prints and Pace Primitive.
 Since its founding, Pace/MacGill Gallery has established itself as one of the premier galleries dealing in modern and contemporary photography.
 Pace/MacGill has had the opportunity to represent some of the most distinguished artists, and estates, as well as assist in the development of many new artists’ careers.
-In nearly 30 years, the gallery has mounted over 200 exhibitions and published numerous exhibition catalogues.
+In 33 years, the gallery has mounted over 200 exhibitions and published numerous exhibition catalogues.

 32 East 57th Street New York, NY 10022 Pace/MacGill Gallery